Perceptronium/Deus_Ex_Machina/README.md

 # Deus Ex Machina
+Building an ARM-7 from scratch.
 Trying to understand computers from the bottom up.
 I work on this before going to bed, for kicks.